cocreation/gitshot/README.md

 Let's nurture GitShot to be the most ⚡️, ✨ and 🤩 GitHub client app ever.

-## We build it for you
+## We build it with/for you

-Tons of GitHub clients exist, but none of them seems to match our expectation.
+Tons of GitHub clients exist, but none of them seem to match our expectations.
 We believe that dealing with issues should be:

-⚡️ Just *fast* (we mean few seconds)
+⚡️ Just *fast* (we mean a few seconds)

 ✨ Surprisingly easy (e.g. adding a screenshot to an issue)

 🤩 Wow! (vs. bored to death)

-If, like us, you share these belives, contribute our community by sharing with us your use cases and what you and your team is needing.
+If, like us, you share these beliefs, contribute to our community by sharing your use cases and what you and your team need.

 ## Community guidelines